slfed/recipes/_recipes/breakfast/crepes.md

 method:
 - Sift the flour into a bowl.
 - Add the milk and egg and whisk until there are no lumps.
-- It should be quite thin: if it isn't, add more milk.
+- It should be quite thin - if it isn't, add more milk.
 - Refrigerate for as long as you have patience.
 - Heat a pan, drop in some butter and fry!
 ---